shonin/lojong/README.md

 npm run build
 ```

-then to actually push to production:
+OR if you want to build and push to production:
 ```
 $ ./deploy.sh
 ```